How to Secure a Sliding Glass Door: Easy Security Options

 This is a good time to mention that you can get this kind of security film that also acts as adds a haze over the glass to blur the vision of the person looking in.
 The problem is that it does the same for you looking out, which kind of defeats the purpose, and diffuses natural light.

-A better solution to reduce bad guys creeping around and looking in is to use blinds and curtains when you're not home.
+A better solution to reduce bad guys creeping around and looking in is to use the types of blinds and curtains that reach from the top of the sliding glass door to the floor when you're not home.

 Some of these films can even reinforce double glazed and thermal break doors and have low-emissivity coatings to help reduce your power bill.